auranic/ClinTrajan/tutorial/tutorial.md

 ```
 Note that we has written down just in case the quantification parameters such that we could use them after imputation of missing values and restoring the data table to the initial variable scales.

 Now we can impute the missing values.
-One of the simple idea is to compute SVD on the complete part of the data matrix and then project the data points with missing variables onto the principal components.
+One of simple ideas is to compute SVD on the complete part of the data matrix and then project the data points with missing variables onto the principal components.
 The imputed value will be the value of the variable in the projection point.
 ```
 dfq_imputed = SVDcomplete_imputation_method(dfq, variable_types, verbose=True,num_components=-1)
 dequant_info = invert_quant_info(load_quantification_info('temp.txt'))